If Cars Could Talk or

 Rocket No. 3 had been parked about a year when I arrived for a weekend of visiting, hamfesting (amateur radio flea marketing), (legal) firearms inspecting and discharging, cigar smoking, more of that beer drinking , the option of occasionally making bodily noises without having to say "excuse me" and finally prep'ing the car for a non-stop (well OK, necessary-stops-only) low level "flight", in convoy, with him in the interceptor (now equipped with an antenna for amateur radio duty, but still completing the smoky bear look perfectly), back to Hartford.
 The car was "preflighted", which essentially consisted of removing a decade's worth of accumulated random trunk and floor ballast (which hadn't fallen out on its own), checking lighting and topping fluid levels and air pressures, installing comm. equipment, a couple of pieces of 3/4' plywood over gaping holes in the floor, and (illegal) registration plates (see: Mind-Numb Robots).
 We were ready for the Sunday AM launch.

-The flight back was brisk, without breakdowns, but also interesting...the relatively new exhaust system "Glasspack, and a straight pipe", worked well enough, but around Indiana, the ancient header developed a huge leak which, considering the steady highway revs. was audibly unbearable.
-Luckily, I happened to have purchased a David-Clark high noise (helicopter style) headset at the hamfest, and knowing their excellent outside noise reduction characteristics, started wearing those to help attenuate the drone (see below to help the reader picture this!
+The flight back was brisk, without breakdowns, but also interesting...the relatively new exhaust system "Glasspack, and a straight pipe", worked well enough, but around Indiana, the ancient header developed a huge leak which, considering the steady highway revs and audible drone, was truly unbearable.
+Luckily, I happened to have purchased a David-Clark high noise (helicopter style) headset at the hamfest, and knowing their excellent outside noise reduction characteristics, started wearing those to help attenuate the caucophony (see below to help the reader picture this!
 "10-4 good buddy...talking to the mother-ship or RAF Headquarters?").

 "This is long-range bomber Rocket No.3 calling bomber command, come-in bomber command."